Primisen/Electronic-medical-card/README.md

 Some pictures of UI:

-List of electronic medical cards:
+List of electronic medical cards (available to the doctor):
 ![alt-текст](https://github.com/Primisen/Electronic-medical-card/blob/master/presentation/4.jpg "")

 Patient page: